jakob-bagterp/index-now-for-python/docs/user-guide/search-engines/authentication.md

     If you're in any doubt, you can find more information about API keys in the [official IndexNow documentation](https://www.indexnow.org/api-key).

-## How to Use Authentication Details
+## How to Use Authentication Credentials
 Once you have an API key and secured the location of the API key file, you can now submit individual URLs to the IndexNow API:

 ```python linenums="1" hl_lines="3-7"